ProlificsPanther/ParsingJSONUsingCFromPanther/README.md

 # Servicescreen screen
 Panther servicescreen.jam screen contains two single line text fields and two multiline text fields.
 One MLT is used to get the JSON data from caller screen and Other MLT gets JSON parsed data from C function.
 In the JPL of this screen web_enter function is executing that call the C function that parse the JSON data.

+# Funclist.c
+Funclist.c is a Panther C file that consist the specific C code that is parsing JSON data.
+To use this feature we have to build a Jserver with funclist.c that consist specific C code.

 # Caller.html
 HTML template is attached to the Panther caller screen via property WEB OPTION->HTML OPTIONs->HTML Template.
 It consist of JavaScript functions that is calling from the on click property of push button.
 It also consist the function that makes a AJAX call to send JSON data to Panther servicescreen.jam screen.